 - Make sure the article looks polished and all requirements are met (formatting, photo size, categories, tags, focus word and SEO analysis, feature picture).

 - Open the article in preview mode and do an additional review.
-If you catch a mistake from a previous editor, check the News Team & Assignment Desk to see who made the mistake.
-If you notice common mistakes being repeated by the same editor, email the editor to notify them in order to stop the mistake from happening in the future.
+If you catch a mistake from a previous editor, check the Editorial Comments to see who made the mistake.
+If you notice common mistakes being repeated by the same editor, email your manager to let them know.

 - Open up the calendar by right-clicking on “Dashboard” and selecting “open in new tab.”
 Ensure that we have scheduled four articles to be published each of the next four days.
 Two should be scheduled for 01:30 and two at 7:30.
 As long as we are scheduled so four articles will appear each day for the next four days, that is sufficient.
 Once we’re at 4×4, publish all other ready-to-go articles immediately.